savarahypersomnia96/Polymarket-5min-bot/README.md

 If you don't want to compile from source, use the pre-built executable from **[Releases](../../releases/latest)**:

-1. Download the package for your OS/arch from Releases (Linux builds use `*-linux-musl` for broad compatibility on older distros)
+1. Download the package for your OS/arch from Releases
 2. Copy `.env.example` to `.env` and fill in required fields
 3. Run:
    - Linux / macOS: `./polypulse`